According to a recent McKinsey study, 71% of consumers say they are frustrated when they have an experience that is not personalized.

 Customer acquisition cost

 With this, I'd like to start with customer acquisition cost.
 How much did it cost you to acquire this particular type of customer?
 What channels are they coming in on?
 Are these two things scalable?
-Because as you grow your customer base, you're going to need to be able to acquire more of these particular types of segments which leads us into addressable market.
+As you grow your customer base, you're going to need to be able to acquire more of these particular types of segments which leads us into addressable market.

 So, looking at each of the segments that you have in mind, how large is the addressable market?
 And is that market large enough to match your growth ambitions?
 Because you're going to be focused on these customer segments for at least a couple of years.
 Third is the competitive landscape.
 So who else is going after these customers?
 Is it the same competitors you're playing with today?
 Or, by going after a new segment, does this introduce a new competitor?
 Answering yesterday's questions isn't bad, it just means you're going to have to go after a differentiation strategy versus a more blue ocean strategy.